program247365/render-logs-downloader/README.md

 # Render Logs Downloader

-This script downloads logs from your Render.com service for the last 12 hours and saves them to a dated log file.
+This script downloads logs from your Render.com service for the last 24 hours by default and saves them to a dated log file.
+You can also specify a specific date to download logs for.

 ## Prerequisites